sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture.md

 ## Diagram

-To view this diagram in its rendered form on GitHub, install the latest Sourcegraph extension for your browser.
+To view this diagram in its rendered form on GitHub, [install the Sourcegraph browser extension](https://docs.sourcegraph.com/integration/browser_extension).

 ```mermaid
 graph LR